catalinred/catalinred.github.com/_posts/2011-02-01-cross-browser-css-gradient-buttons.markdown

 layout: post
 slug: cross-browser-css-gradient-buttons
 title: Cross-browser CSS gradient buttons
-description: Read about how to create some cool CSS3 buttons with no images.
+description: Learn how to create cool buttons with CSS gradients.
-wordpress_id: 2173
 categories:
 - CSS
-tags:
-- CSS
-- CSS3
 ---

 <ins>Due some performance issues, I don't recommend using these buttons anymore.
 You may try instead my latest [CSS3 patterned buttons](/css3-patterned-buttons/).</ins>

 Recently I talked about [CSS cross-browser gradients](/css-gradients-quick-tutorial) and last week I wrote again about [CSS3 gradients](/css3-webkit-gradient-support-updated).
 So what I'm going to do today?
 I will show you how to put the CSS gradient feature in practical use.

 In this article you will see how you can create a set of gradient buttons just with CSS **(no images)**.

 ![CSS3 gradient buttons](/dist/uploads/2011/01/css-gradient-buttons.png)